 How fast is Hybrid Fibre Coaxial NBN?

-HFC is capable of the top NBN speed tier – 100Mbps download and 40Mbps upload.
-This is Tier 4 of the NBN, and is the same as the top speeds found on other fixed-line connections.
-However, as with most connections, your top speed is influenced by outside factors such as the quality of cabling, congestion in peak times and more.
+HFC is capable of achieving top NBN speeds – 100Mbps downloads, and 40Mbps uploads.
+These speeds fall under the Premium Evening Speed tier of the NBN, and are the same as the top speeds found on other fixed-line connections.
+However, as with most connections, your top speed is influenced by outside factors such as the quality of cabling, congestion during peak times, and more.

-- It pays to pay attention to the ‘typical evening speed’ advertised on a lot of plans, which can be more realistic about the type of speeds on offer.
+- It’s important to pay attention to the ‘typical evening speed’ advertised, which can be more realistic about the type of speeds on offer.
 This reflects the average speed you can expect during peak periods.

-- Peak times between 7pm and 11pm can experience a 20% slowdown of maximum speeds, reducing your 100Mbps to 80Mbps or worse, for example.
+- Peak times between 7pm and 11pm can experience a 20% slowdown of maximum speeds – for example, reducing your 100Mbps to 80Mbps or slower.

 What are other types of NBN?

-There are quite a few types of NBN other than HFC – in fact there are six others in total:
+There are quite a few types of NBN other than HFC – in fact, there are six connection types in total:

-- FTTN – Fibre to the Node: Fibre runs to the node, and from there to your home the traditional copper wiring is used.
-This is the most common connection type and no special installation is needed.
+- FTTN – Fibre to the Node: Fibre runs to the node, and from there to your home traditional copper wiring is used.
+This is the most common connection type, and no special installation is needed.